jdesolate/100-Days-Of-Code/r1-log.md

 ### R1D5

 I've built my own survey form for the first certification project on the (New) Responsive Web Design Curriculum in FreeCodeCamp.

+### R1D6

+I've built a Rothko Painting and Cat Photo Gallery on the (New) Responsive Web Design Curriculum in FreeCodeCamp.